 Medical devices are critical assets that are used extensively in the delivery of healthcare services.
 Because such devices are a key element in the overall patient experience and the quality, safety and effectiveness of the healthcare service delivered, selecting the right seal is critical for device performance and patient safety.

 A medical device is used to diagnose, prevent, or treat a medical disease or condition without having any chemical action on any part of the body.
 The US FDA recognizes three classes of medical devices.
-Class 1 devices are low risk devices, including handheld surgical instruments, non-electric wheelchairs, and the like.
-Class II devices are intermediate-risk devices, including CT and MRI scanners, infusion pumps for intravenous medications, etc. Class III devices are high-risk devices that are very important to health or sustaining life.
+Class 1 devices are low-risk devices, including handheld surgical instruments, non-electric wheelchairs, and the like.
+Class II devices are intermediate-risk devices, including CT and MRI scanners, infusion pumps for intravenous medications, etc. Class III devices are high-risk devices that are very important to the health or sustaining life.
 Examples include pacemakers and deep-brain stimulators.

 Seals and gaskets are an integral part of many medical devices, irrespective of class.
 In a wide range of devices, from syringes and infusion pumps to surgical power tools and CT scanners, these seals protect patients and healthcare personnel by keeping devices free from harmful contaminants and leakage while ensuring reliable and consistent performance.

 In many medical devices, seals are a critical operating component.
-When a seal fails, or fails to perform adequately, the consequences can be significant.
+When a seal fails or fails to perform adequately, the consequences can be significant.
 For example, an electric wheelchair can go out of control when a seal fails to block electromagnetic interference (EMI) from a nearby cell phone.
 A seal failure on an infusion pump can result in the over- or under-dosing of a patient with a needed drug.
 For these reasons, selecting the right sealing solution is a key aspect of the design, manufacture, and maintenance of a medical device.
-In this blog we present some helpful tips for ensuring that the right seal is chosen.
+In this blog, we present some helpful tips for ensuring that the right seal is chosen.

 Tip #1: Understand all the application requirements to ensure the right material is selected.
 When choosing a seal for a medical device, be sure to understand all the physical application requirements.
 These include such things as hardware specifications, media contact (medical device seals are often exposed to aggressive and harsh chemicals and fluids), motion, temperature, pressure and vacuum, and the required life of the seal.
 Understanding the full range of application requirements is key for ensuring the right sealing material is selected, ensuring the finished seal has the required performance, reliability, and durability.